code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-7/WebServer_WebClient_WebService/README.md

 <a name=m3></a>
 ### 3. Websockets / Web Sockets / Bi-Directional / Full Duplex
-- Any (Web client or Web server) can do TCP Connect() and start sending the data.
+- (Web client or Web server) can do TCP Connect() and start sending the data.
 - Full duplex bidirectional data transfer.
 Enhanced version of Http,can work over TCP.
 - **Flow**
   - *a.* Client establishes a WebSocket connection through a process known as the WebSocket handshake.